 In addition to providing a sense of place and an appropriate setting for buildings, high quality landscape provision within new developments can help to provide overall biodiversity enhancements and address the sustainable management of surface water.
-This APG will therefore help to tackle climate change and relates directly to the following UN Sustainable Development Goals: 11 (Sustainable Cities and Communities); 13 (Climate Change); and 15 (Life on Land).
+This APG will therefore help to tackle climate change and relates directly to UN Sustainable Development Goals: 11 (Sustainable Cities and Communities); 13 (Climate Change); and 15 (Life on Land).
+It also aligns with Aberdeen Adapts Goal 7: Increased Space for Nature.